Probing Zee-Babu states at Muon Colliders: Sensitivity reach

-We start by the pair production of the singly-charged scalars.
+We start by the pair production of the singly-charged scalars at future muon colliders.
 From the choices of the parameters in the different benchmark points, we found that the outcome of BP1, BP3 and BP5 is the same since they correspond to $m_\phi = 1.25$ TeV.
 The corresponding branching ratios of the charged scalars are quite similar in these three benchmark points (see table \ref{tab:BSs:BRs}).
-Therefore, we will study the sensitivity reach for BP1 at both $\sqrt{s}=3$ TeV and $\sqrt{s} = 10$ TeV and for BP3 and BP5 at $\sqrt{s} = 10$.
-We consider three final states: $\mu^\pm e^\mp + E_{T}^{\rm miss}$, $\mu^\pm \tau^\mp + E_{T}^{\rm miss}$ and $\mu^\pm \mu^\mp$.
-The dominant backgrounds to these production channels are the diboson production: $W^+ W^-$ and $Z Z$ where in the first background both the two gauge bosons decay leptonically while in the second only one of them decays leptonically and the other decays invisibly.
-To quickly estimate the sensitivity reach we compute the signal significance defined as
+Therefore, we will study the sensitivity reach for BP1, BP2, and BP4 at $\sqrt{s} = 10$ TeV.
+At the parton level, we consider three final states: $\mu^\pm e^\mp + E_{T}^{\rm miss}$, $\mu^\pm \tau^\mp + E_{T}^{\rm miss}$ and $\mu^\pm \mu^\mp + E_{T}^{\rm miss}$.
+The dominant backgrounds to these production channels are the diboson production: $W^+ W^-$ and $Z Z$ where in the first background, both the two gauge bosons decay leptonically while in the second, only one of them decays leptonically and the other decays invisibly.

-where $N_s$ and $N_b$ being the number of signal and background events respectively.
 The number of signal and background events is defined for the $\mu^\pm e^\mp + E_{T}^{\rm miss}$ as

 where the factor $2$ is included to take into account combinatorics.
-Similarly we can define the number of signal and background events for the case of the $\mu^\pm \tau^\mp + E_{T}^{\rm miss}$ channel as
+Similarly, we can define the number of signal and background events for the case of the $\mu^\pm \tau^\mp + E_{T}^{\rm miss}$ channel as

 and of the $\mu^\pm \mu^\mp + E_{T}^{\rm miss}$ channel as

 where in the calculation of the number of events for the signal case we have not included decay channels with branching ratios smaller than $4\%$. \\